Compliance Training for Employees: Key Examples and Practical Tips

 Step 1: Develop your courses

 Creating an employee compliance training plan requires planning.
-The first thing you need to do is decide what topics to cover in compliance courses.
-Then, identify the purpose and audience of each course, create a scenario, and script, and visualize each slide using a storyboard.
-Likewise, you may need to work with SMEs and legal professionals to verify that course materials comply with relevant laws.
+The first thing you need to do is decide what topics to cover in compliance courses and identify compliance training requirements.
+Then, identify the purpose and audience of each course and decide what should be included in compliance training.
+Next, create a scenario, and script, and visualize each slide using a storyboard.
+Likewise, you may need to work with SMEs and legal professionals to verify that course content comply with relevant laws.

 Interactions

 iSpring Suite enables you to create or incorporate a wide variety of interactions.
-For example, you can use the Steps interaction to provide your employees with a step-by-step guide on how to behave in the event of a terrorist attack.
+For example, you can create interactive compliance training by using the Steps interaction to provide your employees with a step-by-step guide on how to behave in the event of a terrorist attack.

 You can also use the Tabs interaction to outline the whistleblower cases for a course on business ethics.